1. Blog

 Bank of America Chicago Marathon

 Click for details on charity entry and time-qualifying standards.
-To secure guaranteed entry, runners must meet age-graded qualifying standards or qualify for the event’s American Development Program which recognizes the fastest amateur athletes.
-Chicago 2023 hopefuls must have met the time-qualifying standard between January 1, 2021 and the close of applications on November 17, 2022 or before the field reached capacity, whichever came first.
+To secure guaranteed entry, runners must meet age-graded qualifying standards or qualify for the event’s High Performance Program (limit 150 participants) which rewards the fastest sub-elite athletes.

 Cutoff time: Six hours, 30 minutes (approximately 15 minutes per mile) from start line to finish line; participants must meet this time limit in order to be recorded as an official finisher and to receive full on-course support from aid stations and traffic safety personnel.